jcwons/github-blogs/_posts/2025-04-25-Playing with Fire: Using Remote Sensing and Cellular Automata to predict Wildfires Part 1.md

 ### Calculating Burnt Area with dNBR

-Now, we collect satellite data from before the fire and after fire.
+Now, we collect satellite data from before the fire and after the fire.
 The next step is to calculate the **Normalized Burn Ratio (NBR)** before and after the fire.
 By comparing these two NBR images, we can pinpoint the areas affected by the fire.

 In the first image below, you can see the NBR calculated just **before** the fire (left) and **after** the fire (right).
 You’ll notice some white patches — those are clouds.
 Kind of ironic: in cosmology, we launch satellites to get *above* the clouds and avoid atmospheric interference, but in remote sensing, clouds are one of our main obstacles.
 To reduce their impact, we can combine multiple satellite captures taken over different days to stitch together a cloud-free view.
 Here, we have to strike a balance between getting clean pictures and getting recent pictures.